Water travels before it pools, so the source is rarely where the damage appears. Here's why leak diagnosis takes time to get right.

 Water never stays where it entered

 The first thing to understand is that wet trim, damp carpet and pooling water tell you almost nothing about the entry point.
 Water finds its way to the lowest point in the car.
 It travels through cavities, along sill channels, under carpets and behind door cards before it appears anywhere visible.
-A wet front passenger footwell could trace back to the scuttle under the windscreen, a disconnected sunroof drain pipe, a door membrane failure, a replacement windscreen that was not bonded correctly, or a rear vent gasket -- all of which are in completely different parts of the car.
+A wet front passenger footwell could trace back to the scuttle under the windscreen, a disconnected sunroof drain pipe, a door membrane failure, a replacement windscreen that was not bonded correctly, or a rear vent gasket.
+All of which are in completely different parts of the car.

 So the symptom points to a destination, not a source.
 Working backwards from it requires checking the whole car systematically.